10. Introducing Data Frames

 ## dtype: float64

-returns the 2nd, 3rd, …, 7th element
+returns the second, third, …, seventh element

 (not including b.iloc[7]

-, i.e., the 8th one).
+, i.e., the eight one).

 10.4.4.
-Logical Indexing
+Logical indexing¶

 Indexing using a logical vector-like object is also available.

-We usually will be using loc[...]
+For this purpose, we will usually be using loc[...]

-with either a Series
+with either a logical Series

-object of identical .index
+object of identical index

 slot